Dynatrace/Dynatrace-Cordova-Ionic-Monitoring/README.md

 ### CORS Problems

 If you want to start the application in your browser locally hardly any browser will allow CORS requests.
 To bypass this symptom you can install an extension for your browser.
 This [Chrome extension](https://chrome.google.com/webstore/detail/cors/dboaklophljenpcjkbbibpkbpbobnbld?utm_source=chrome-app-launcher-info-dialog) is known to work.
 You have to turn on the extension after installing it.
-This workaround is not needed for testing on the phone.
+This workaround is not needed when you execute the electron executabel or the application on the phone.

 It's cleaner, however, to use a CORS proxy.
 To start the proxy manually, execute `corsproxy` in a command line. **The Grunt "serve" tasks automatically start it in the background.**